willferreira/multilabel-stance-detection/README.md

    keyed by ID.
 Repeat running the script for the remaining datasets: Baltimore, BLM, ..., Sandy.

 ## Running the models
-The script <code>run_cv.py</code> is used to run the various models against the different datasets.
+The script <code>run_cv.py</code> is used to run the various models against the different datasets, using cross-validation to explore the model parameter space.
 There are various combinations of learning algorithm: FastText (FT), Multi-task Learning (MTL); data encoding methods: Binary-relevance (BR), Label power-set (LP); and loss functions: Binary Cross-entropy, Cross-label dependency (XLD).
 There are also three datasets, where in addition, the ETC and MFTC datasets are split into sub-datasets.

 The main script parameters are <code>--model-name</code> and <code>--dataset-name</code>, where the model-name and dataset-name can take the following values: